 Our equality objective-setting process has involved gathering evidence as follows:

 - from the monitoring and analysis of pupil progress with a particular focus on children in the groups identified above.

 - from the following data – census and Locality team data files, monitoring of Learning and Teaching File, Tracking Pupil Progress meeting File, Vulnerable Pupils information, Parent and child Surveys, minutes of staff meetings and governors’ meetings.

 The evidence was then analysed in order to choose objectives that will:

 - promote equality of opportunity for members of identified groups

 - eliminate unlawful discrimination, harassment and victimisation, and

 - foster good relations between different groups in terms of:

 - ethnicity, belief, socio-economic background, gender and gender identity, disability, sexual orientation and age.

-Please see document below which explains the Provision for pupils with Special Education Needs at Oakley Vale Primary School.
+Please see the documents below for further information about the provision for SEND pupils at Oakley Vale School.